Scientific Name

 How to Grow and Care

 It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the main stem's base.
-If an offset is removed to be used in propagation, remember to let it dry for a week or so, allowing the wound to heal.
+If an offset is removed for propagation, remember to let it dry for a week or so, allowing the wound to heal.

 See more at How to Grow and Care for Cleistocactus.